 When shopping for CBD oil, keep these oil types in mind as a basic CBD buying guide.
-When purchasing full-spectrum CBD oil, it's also helpful to know signs of safe, authentic CBD oil labeling, and avoid any product that makes big claims about curing diseases or conditions.
+When purchasing full-spectrum CBD oil, it's also helpful to know signs of safe, authentic CBD oil labeling, and avoid any product that makes big claims about curing diseases or other medical conditions.

 Can you buy full-spectrum CBD oil online?

 As long as it's hemp-derived, you may be able to find full-spectrum CBD oil in online stores.

 Full-spectrum CBD oil vs. CBD isolate

-With that in mind, a full spectrum of cannabis compounds can be more effective than a single compound, including CBD, on its own.
+With that in mind, a full spectrum of cannabis compounds can be more effective than a single compound on its own.
 Cannabinoids and terpenes from the cannabis plant work together synergistically, potentially becoming more therapeutic as an ensemble, in what's referred to as the ensemble or entourage effect.

 Does CBD oil get you high?

 No, using CBD oil or other CBD products will not create the same high that marijuana does.
 While it won't get you high, studies of CBD show that CBD should technically be considered a psychoactive substance, which is defined as a chemical substance that interacts with the central nervous system and alters brain function, resulting in temporary changes in perception, mood, consciousness, and behavior.
 However, unlike THC, CBD is non-intoxicating, has very few if any negative side effects, and will not make you feel stoned or buzzed.